GluuFederation/flex/docs/admin/admin-ui/admin-menu.md

 ## GUI Access Control

 The administrator can control view/edit/delete access of users of Gluu Flex Admin UI by adding or removing the appropriate Permissions mapped to the user's Admin UI Role.
 For e.g. if the **read** Permission of OIDC clients (`https://jans.io/oauth/config/clients.readonly`) is not mapped to the logged-in user's Role, the contents of the page showing OIDC client records will not be visible to the user.
-In the same way, if the write and delete Permissions of OIDC clients are not mapped then the user will not be able to edit or delete any OIDC client.
+In the same way, if the write and delete Permissions of OIDC clients are not mapped then the user will not be able to edit or delete any OIDC client record.

 ### Role

-The logged-in administrator can create, edit or delete Admin UI Roles using the `Admin UI Roles` Page.
+The logged-in administrator can create, edit or delete Admin UI Roles using the Admin UI Roles Page.
 The Admin UI Role can be assigned to the user using the User Management feature of this GUI.
 After installation, the following Admin UI Roles can be seen on Admin UI: api-viewer, api-editor, api-manager and api-admin.
 The default user i.e. `admin` is assigned with api-admin role.
 A user with one or more Admin UI Role(s) assigned will be able to log into Gluu Flex Admin UI.

 ![image](../../assets/admin-ui/role.png)

 ### Permissions (Scopes)

 Gluu Flex Admin UI uses [Config API](https://github.com/JanssenProject/jans/tree/main/jans-config-api) to manage and configure the Jans Auth server.
 Config API helps in configuring auth-server, users, fido2 and scim modules.
 The APIs of this rest application are protected using an authorization token containing the appropriate permissions (scopes).
-The user interface has the capability to add, edit and delete the Permissions used to access the APIs (i.e. APIs used by Gluu Flex Admin UI).
+The user interface has the capability to add, edit and delete the Permissions used to access the APIs (i.e. rest APIs used by Admin UI).

 ![image](../../assets/admin-ui/permission.png)

 ### Role-Permission Mapping

-The administrator can map the Admin UI Role(s) with one or more Permission(s) using the Role-Permission Mapping page.
-The Role mapped with Permissions can be then assigned to the user to allow access to the corresponding pages and operations of the GUI.
+The administrator can map the Admin UI Role with one or more Permission(s) using the Role-Permission Mapping page.
+The Role mapped with Permissions can be then assigned to the user to allow access to the corresponding operations of the GUI.

 ![image](../../assets/admin-ui/role-permission.png)

-The below table lists the Permissions for access control of the features:
+The below table lists the Permissions used in Admin UI:

 |Permission|Description|
 |----------|-----------|